whydidIchoosephysics/Console-Finances/README.md

 - For the Greatest Decrease in Losses the same was done but min was used instead
     - Result: Sep-2013 and -2 196 167

+- Sorting could also be used to find max and min values